Kattis91/upcoming-artist/README.md

    - Embedded Spotify links would be too close to each other making it hard to preview the songs.

+   - The contact form would lost its shape, as only the left side would be visible.

  ## Credits